tsokac2/newIrishLife.3.0/README.md

 **_base.html_** template contains <div class="blur"> just after opening tag for the background _"fade-out"_ effect

-**jQuery DOM Events** used for above-mentioned cards element functionality:
+**jQuery DOM Events** used for the above-mentioned cards element functionality:

 * Element with id **#showLinks1** was clicked
 * `var thisCardLinkShow = "." + this.id + "-grid";` checking for `<div>` element with class `.showLinks1-grid`